 (Emphasis added.)
 Which again, doesn’t make a bit of difference to me.

-Personally, I believe the Bible “proves itself” with what I do with it as an individual believer.
+Personally, I believe the Bible “proves itself,” with what I do with it as an individual believer.
 What I do as a Believer, and how I interact with God in my own life.* In how I have gone through the tests and trials that come to every person, and yet – by and through ongoing Bible study – I came through those trials not only whole, but better for the experience.
+And in the way that – through reading the Bible and applying it to my own life in my old age – I’ve ended up feeling alive and cheerful.
+(Despite having “come to the breaking point – and broken.*”)

 Alive and cheerful about where I am and where I’m going, and how I can now be the kind of witness that people will listen to.
-And about feeling – with Frank Sinatra – The Best Is Yet to Come.
+And feeling – with Frank Sinatra – The Best Is Yet to Come.

 in Hebrew there are no vowels, and the letters of a sentence are strung together.
 An example: a sentence in English, “The man called for the waiter.”
 Written in Hebrew, the sentence would be “THMNCLLDFRTHWTR.”
 But among other possible translations, the sentence could read, in English, “The man called for the water.”

 Another problem came from Jesus’ usual method of teaching, parables.
 (That is, a short story different from a fable, in that fables use animals as characters, while parables “have human characters.”)
-In plain words He taught by parables, “a type of metaphorical analogy.”
+In plain words He taught by parables, “a type of metaphoricalanalogy.”

 So one question is: “How do you literally interpret a parable?”
 Then too – according to the book Christian Testament – parables are “very much an oral method of teaching.”
 Further, in such a tradition, it was up to the listener to decipher the meaning of the parable, to him: